mucsci-students/2022fa-475-Damnation/README.md

 - A female player option
 - Several quality of life improvements
 - And more...

+### Version 3.0
+This will be an even larger expansion expected to release sometime this summer or fall.
+It will feature...
+- Several new areas
+- Several new bosses
+- New features

+### UE5 Official Steam Release
+After updates 2.0 and 3.0, I will re-make the game in the Unreal Engine with its own music and sound effects.
+The maps will be re-done and the character models will be edited to look even more badass than they already are.

 ## Update patch notes
 The updates are meant purely for fun.
 I would say "Don't review these", but we're already past the review period so we don't need to worry about it! :)